FreeRTOS/FreeRTOS-Libraries-Integration-Tests/src/transport_interface/README.md

 * A PC to run the provided echo server.
 * A test application which runs on the device under test with transport interface implemented.

+_NOTE: The writev tests are optional and can be used to verify the implementation of writev method using the scatter-gather approach._

 The test application is usually implemented by calling the provided transport interface test routine from the main function.